hangyuzhu14/Oil_Specific_Stress_Test/README.md

 7. Upload results to the database.

 ## Jobs & Pipelines
 This notebook is scheduled to be run daily on 8:30 AM (GMT) using the last business exposure data, and relavent output will be sent to the desk through email.
-For manual execution, users may select the Date parameter through the widget built in
+For manual execution, users may select the Date parameter through the widget built in cob_widget.py.
+This module sets the Date as the last business day by default and restricts users to select working days in the past only.